go2tom42/PowerShell/Video/Normalize default track/README.md

 -FFN '-v -ext m4a -c:a aac -b:a 192k -pr -e="-ac 2"'

-If you only don't supply a -FFN the one listed above is what you will get
+If you don't supply a -FFN the one listed above is what you will get

 ## Example

-Normalize two WAV files and write them to the specified output files with uncompressed PCM WAV as audio codec:
+Normalize default track use AAC at 192k, it also downmixes audio to two channels:

     .\Normalize.default.audio.track.ps1 -File "c:\ Folder with spaces\video.mkv" -FFN '-v -ext m4a -c:a aac -b:a 192k -pr -e="-ac 2"'